Sample Questions for Informational Interviews

 - What are the toughest challenges your organization faces?

-- What is the corporate climate at your organization (casual, busy, etc.)?
+- How would you describe the culture and climate at your organization (casual, busy, etc.)?

 - How does your job fit into the organization or department?

 Questions about breaking into the field or organization

 - What types of internship opportunities exist in this field?

 - Given my background, where do you see me starting in this profession?